 "A U.S.-centric view of Native political life is upended in this innovative book that is rooted in the perspective of Pueblo, Hopi, Yaqui, and Tohono O’odham villagers across colonial eras.
-The vitality and dynamism of these communities’ enduring commitment to sovereign integrity shines through a compelling narrative detailing colonial agendas of genocide, dispossession, missionization, allotment, schooling, and administration for ‘civilization’ that largely sidestepped or thwarted full Native access to the rights of citizenship."--Tsianina Lomawaima, University of Arizona
+The vitality and dynamism of these communities’ enduring commitment to sovereign integrity shines through a compelling narrative detailing colonial agendas of genocide, dispossession, missionization, allotment, schooling, and administration for ‘civilization’ that largely sidestepped or thwarted full Native access to the rights of citizenship."--Tsianina Lomawaima, Arizona State University

 "An exceptionally well-written and thoroughly researched book, this is a captivating and unique examination of Native American voting rights in the Southwest.
 It is the first comparative study of its kind and closes a major historical gap."--John L. Kessell, University of New Mexico

 "This work touches on a number of fundamental issues relating to Native Americans and the history of colonialism, citizenship, and democracy over the course of more than three hundred years.
 It is an ambitious, well-researched book, and Crandall is able to tell this story with clarity and nuance."--Andrés Reséndez, University of California, Davis